harveyff/slate/source/index.html.md

    };
 ```

-Subscribe to the latest trades in a single market
+This topic sends the latest trades in a single market.

 ### Params